 - Raise public awareness of the problems posed by invasive species in the state of Texas.

 - Plenary sessions featuring recognized speakers

-- Concurrent sessions addressing prevention, early detection, management, information sharing and research
+- Concurrent sessions addressing coordination, prevention, early detection, management and research

 - Trade exhibits and poster sessions

-- Half day of field trips, workshops and moderated discussions
+- Half day of field trips and workshops

 - Land management specialists from local, state, and federal agencies, including municipal, regional, state and federal parks.

 - Environmental organizations such as The Nature Conservancy, Native Plant Society, Audubon, Land Conservancies, Land Trusts, etc.